atomheartother/QTweet/README.md

 # Features

-- Get the latest text, image and video tweets from any twitter user, formatted for Discord.
+- Get the latest text, image, album and video tweet(s) from any twitter user, formatted for Discord.
-- Cross-post tweets from Twitter to Discord in real time.
+- Cross-post tweets from Twitter to Discord in **real time**.
-- A "like" button, so that you know which of your Discord buddies liked that post.
-- By default, only the _server owner_ can start automatically fetching tweets.
-Want to grant that power to someone?
-Give them the `qtweet-mod` role!
+- Supports retweets, quotes, highlights hashtags and user mentions

 # Usage, Permissions